-Definition: micro release - A NIEM release in which neither the NIEM Core nor the domain schemas have changed from the previous minor release, but one or more new schemas have been added (without impact to the domain or Core schemas).
+Definition: micro release - A NIEM release in which neither the NIEM Core nor the domain schemas have changed from the previous major or minor release, but one or more new schemas have been added (without impact to the domain or Core schemas).
 A third digit greater than zero in the version number indicates a micro release (for example, v2.1.1 - this release does not exist as of this date).

-A micro release is NIEM release that strictly adds data components to Core or domain schemas without removal or modification of existing content.
+A micro release is a NIEM release that adds new data components to the Core, domains, or both without removing or modifying existing Core and domain schemas or content.
 Figure 2-3 illustrates both real (v1.0, v2.0, and v2.1) and fictitious examples of major, minor, and micro release composition.